 Dr. Adena B. Meyers received her training in clinical/community psychology from the University of Illinois in Urbana-Champaign.
-She is interested in contextual influences on child and adolescent development, with an emphasis on family-, school-, and community-based interventions designed to promote children's social and emotional functioning.
+Dr. Meyers recently assumed the role of coordinator of the graduate programs in school psychology.
+Her research interests focus on contextual influences on child and adolescent development, with an emphasis on family-, school-, and community-based interventions designed to promote children's social and emotional functioning.
 She served as a consultant to the Collaborative for Academic, Social, and Emotional Learning, and as a program evaluator for numerous interventions in school and community settings.
 Her publications have focused on school- and community-based consultation; adolescent pregnancy, parenthood, and sexual development; integrated behavioral health; school-based preventive interventions; and the role of pretend play in child development.
 Her clinical interests include psychotherapeutic interventions related to stress and trauma, and mindfulness-based stress reduction.
-Dr. Meyers teaches PSY 474 Theory and Practice of Mental Health Consultation in the Schools and PSY 440 Statistics: Data Analysis and Methodology.
-She supervises trainees in PSY 436A05 Practicum: Psychosocial Assessment and Intervention and PSY 590 advanced practica in settings such as a school-based health center and Head Start.
+Dr. Meyers teaches PSY 472 Legal, Ethical, and Professional issues in School Psychology and PSY 474 Theory and Practice of Mental Health Consultation in the Schools.
+She also supervises trainees in PSY 590 advanced practicum in settings such as a school-based health center and Head Start.
 Dr. Meyers is a licensed clinical psychologist.